 With a new leader there is great potential for change and renewal, however, leaders need to act swiftly to steer a course for the organisation’s culture.
 Too soon the leader is no longer new, and what is perceived to have been tolerated under his or her leadership is set in increasingly solidifying concrete, making culture change more difficult.

-Together with Boss Magazine, Hay Group researched Australia’s Most Respected Companies for their culture.
-Spoiler alert: neither the Liberal Party nor Labour Party made this year’s list!
+Together with Boss Magazine, researched Australia's Most Respected Companies for their culture.
+Spoiler alert: neither the Liberal Party nor Labour Party made this year's list!
 Imagine however, how great it would be for the potential of Australia if, in the future, we looked to our political parties as the role models of high performing cultures.

 Download the research report here